edeleastar/tutor/readme.md

  - <http://edeleastar.github.io/tutor-example-site>

-The `tutor` command is context sensetive, so will build the complete course if run from the top level, a single topic (with all its talks and labs) if run from within a topic folder, and it will build a single book/lab if run from in a book folder.
+The `tutors` command is context sensetive, so will build the complete course if run from the top level, a single topic (with all its talks and labs) if run from within a topic folder, and it will build a single book/lab if run from in a book folder.

 ##Course Web Source File Structure